GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

     directory is "/gerrit/root/shared/dir".

 peerInfo.url
-:   Specify the URL for the secondary (target) instance.
+:   Specify the URL for the peer instance.

 http.user
-:   Username to connect to the secondary (target) instance.
+:   Username to connect to the peer instance.

 http.password
-:   Password to connect to the secondary (target) instance.
+:   Password to connect to the peer instance.

 @PLUGIN@ plugin uses REST API calls to keep the target instance in-sync.
 It is possible to customize the parameters of the underlying http client doing these